-Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted or Motion 5.
-Previous question That the question be not now put Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion (a) During the election of a Chairperson; (b) When another Councillor is speaking; (c) When the matter is one in respect of which a call of the Council has been made for that meeting in accordance with section 85 of the Act; (d) When an amendment is before Council; or (e) When a motion would have the effect of causing Council to be in breach of a (a) No vote or further discussion on the motion until it is placed on a subsequent agenda for a later meeting; and (b) Proceed to next business Motion (as amended up to that time) put immediately without further amendment or debate Yes
+Procedural Motion Form Mover & Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 4.
+Laying questi on the table on That the question lie on the table Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a) During the election of a Chairperson; b) During a meeting which is a call of the Council has been made for that meeting in accordance with section 85 of the Act; or c) When the motion would have the effect of causing Council to be in breach of a legislative requirement Motion and amendment is not further discussed or voted on until: a) Council resolves to take the question from the table at the same meeting; or b) The matter is placed on a subsequent agenda and Council resolves to take the question from the table Debate continues unaffected No 5.
+Previous question That the question be not now put Any Councillor who has not moved or seconded the substantive motion or otherwise spoken to the substantive motion a) During the election of a Chairperson; b) When another Councillor is speaking; c) When the matter is one in respect of which a call of the Council has been made for that meeting in accordance with section 85 of the Act; d) When an amendment is before Council; or e) When a motion would have the effect of causing Council to be in breach of a legislative requirement a) No vote or further discussion on the motion until it is placed on a subsequent agenda for a later meeting; and b) Proceed to next business Motion (as amended up to that time) put immediately without further amendment or debate Yes